 Conclusion:

 Will a 45 ACP stop a bear?
 Is 45 ACP enough for bear defense?
-It can be, but wouldn’t be my first choice.
+It can be, but it wouldn’t be my first choice.

 At the end of the day, ammo selection is important.
 While my first choice would be a 44 magnum, sometimes you have to use what you have.
-If you have a 45 ACP handgun, carry it with hard cast bullets in it for the best results.
+If you have a 45 ACP handgun, carry it with hard-cast bullets in it for the best results.